Liby Hays

 (2025)

 This collaborative design with artist Kati Kirsch parodies quarantine-era digital office culture and corporate bonding strategies by adapting them into dated, “shovelware”-style videogame cover art.
 The pixelated cutaway was inspired by the 1994 management simulation game, SimTower: The Vertical Empire.
+The bottom strip featuring banner ads can be cropped according to style preference.

 The back of the shirt features the retreat’s Terms and Conditions, aestheticizing digital document signing and user-input feedback loops.
 The sub-menus, pop-ups, AI assistants and Screentime Supplement Ads accrete into an attention-grabbing collage.

 The design built on a preexisting facet of Conspecifics lore– our “shell corporations.”
-We invented a number of fake companies that were anagrams of the word
+We invented a number of fake companies that were anagrams of the word "Conspecifics" and included them in our launch event photo-op.
+The Digital Corporate Retreat Tee references these shell corporations as sponsors.

 Spotlight on the Shell Corporations: